Forty minutes south of San Francisco, Palo Alto is the heart and brain of Silicon Valley.

 By day, Terún is a power lunch spot (minus the suits and ties) for panini, salads, and branzino al forno enjoyed on the spacious back patio.
 At night, the pace slows, the lights dim, and professors and young couples alike file in for eggplant polpette, lasagna Bolognese, and wood-fired 'nduja-zucchini pizza.
 While the pasta is generally quite good here, it's the textbook Neapolitan-style pizza (with about a dozen toppings variations) that shines.
 Dolce vita vibes are further evident in the strong Italian wine list and frequent set of local Italian chefs stopping in for espresso hits at the bar. // 448 California Ave.
 (Palo Alto), terunpizza.com

-The blue door and whitewashed exterior are just the first hint that this newcomer is prepared to whisk you off for a little getaway to the Greek Islands—and the warm hospitality, terrific taramosalata (cod roe spread), and tender-as-can-be octopus paired with quince almond relish do not disappoint.
-The transporting experience. comes courtesy of a pair of front-of-house alums from Evvia, Palo Alto's overhyped and overpriced sibling to San Francisco's Kokkari, and an ex-Michael Mina chef, William Roberts.
-With compelling and soulful cooking—don't think twice about ordering the custard baklava-like bougatsa for dessert)—and Greek wine flowing with gusto, it feels like a celebratory vacation in the cozy space each night. // 800 Emerson St. (Palo Alto), tavernarestaurant.squarespace.com
+The blue door and whitewashed exterior are just the first hint that Taverna is prepared to whisk you off for a little getaway to the Greek Islands—and the warm hospitality, terrific taramosalata (cod roe spread), and tender-as-can-be octopus paired with quince almond relish do not disappoint.
+The transporting experience comes courtesy of a pair of front-of-house alums from Evvia, Palo Alto's overhyped and overpriced sibling to San Francisco's Kokkari, and an ex-Michael Mina chef, William Roberts.
+With compelling and soulful cooking—don't think twice about ordering the custard baklava-like bougatsa for dessert—and Greek wine flowing with gusto, it feels like a celebratory vacation in the cozy space each night. // 800 Emerson St. (Palo Alto), tavernarestaurant.squarespace.com

 Sundance the Steakhouse

 They just don't make 'em like Sundance anymore.
 This candlelit, dark-wood-paneled legend across from Stanford screams "elegant steakhouse" and has been the place for celebratory dinners in town since a little before John Elway was Stanford's quarterback.
-The real decisions at Sundance are whether it's a prime rib or filet mignon kind of night, and which California cab to pair with the beef. // 1921 El Camino Real (Palo Alto), sundancethesteakhouse.com
+The real decisions at Sundance are whether it's a prime rib or filet mignon kind of night, and which California cab to pair it with. // 1921 El Camino Real (Palo Alto), sundancethesteakhouse.com

 Sun of Wolf